OfficeDev/open-xml-docs/docs/how-to-move-a-slide-to-a-new-position-in-a-presentation.md

 --------------------------------------------------------------------------------
 ## Moving a Slide from one Position to Another
-Moving a slide to a new position requires opening the file for read/write access by specifying the value <span class="keyword">true</span> to the Boolean parameter as shown in the following **using** statement.
-The code for moving a slide consists of two overloads of the <span class="keyword">MoveSlide</span> method.
-The first overloaded <span class="keyword">MoveSlide</span> method takes three parameters: a string that represents the presentation file name and path and two integers that represent the current index position of the slide and the index position to which to move the slide respectively.
-It opens the presentation file, gets a <span class="keyword">PresentationDocument</span> object, and then passes that object and the two integers, *from* and *to*, to the second overloaded **MoveSlide** method, which performs the actual move.
+Moving a slide to a new position requires opening the file for read/write access by specifying the value **true** to the Boolean parameter as shown in the following **using** statement.
+The code for moving a slide consists of two overloads of the **MoveSlide** method.
+The first overloaded **MoveSlide** method takes three parameters: a string that represents the presentation file name and path and two integers that represent the current index position of the slide and the index position to which to move the slide respectively.
+It opens the presentation file, gets a **PresentationDocument** object, and then passes that object and the two integers, *from* and *to*, to the second overloaded **MoveSlide** method, which performs the actual move.